awsdocs/amazon-transcribe-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 To access the Amazon Transcribe console, you must have a minimum set of permissions\.
 These permissions must allow you to list and view details about the Amazon Transcribe resources in your AWS account\.
 If you create an identity\-based policy that is more restrictive than the minimum required permissions, the console won't function as intended for entities \(users or roles\) with that policy\.

 You don't need to allow minimum console permissions for users that are making calls only to the AWS CLI or the AWS API\.
-Instead, allow access to only the actions that match the API operation that you're trying to perform\.
+Instead, allow access to only the actions that match the API operation that they're trying to perform\.

 To ensure that an entity \(users and roles\) can use the [AWS Management Console](https://console.aws.amazon.com/transcribe/), attach one of the following AWS\-managed policies to them\.
 + `AmazonTranscribeFullAccess`: Grants full access to create, read, update, delete, and run all Amazon Transcribe resources\.
 It also allows access to Amazon S3 buckets with `transcribe` in the bucket name\.